dev-Imsaurabh/TATA-CLiQ-clone/README.md

 # Work Flow Chart

-*Note:- Bhavnesh will all the backend and admin panel so you will get apis and endpoint on day-2 morning.
+*Note:- Bhavnesh will do all the backend and admin panel so you will get apis and endpoint on day-2 morning.

 # Endpoints
 `/users`